haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-From AXVE0, 15A1A2:
+# From BPEE0, 22026A:
-getpricereduction "GREAT BALL"
+getpokenewsactive 3
 ```
 </details>